My Oh My (Camila Cabello song)

-"My Oh My" is a song by Cuban-American singer Camila Cabello featuring American rapper DaBaby from the former's second studio album Romance (2019).
+"My Oh My" is a song by American singer and songwriter Camila Cabello featuring American rapper DaBaby from her second studio album Romance (2019).
+It was later released by Epic Records and Syco on January 6, 2020, as the fourth single from the album.
 It was written by the artists, Savan Kotecha, Ant Clemons, and producers Frank Dukes & Louis Bell.
-Due to a strong similarity to Peruvian reggae band Tierra Sur's 1992 song "Llaman a la puerta", group leader Alejandro "Pochi" Marambio received a writing credit.
-The song was released on adult contemporary radio stations in the United States on January 6, 2020, as the sixth single off the album.
+Due to similarities between the song and Peruvian reggae band Tierra Sur's 1992 song "Llaman a la puerta", group leader Alejandro "Pochi" Marambio received a writing credit.

-"My Oh My" peaked at number 12 on the US Billboard Hot 100, and also reached the top 20 in Australia, Canada, Finland, Ireland, and the United Kingdom.
-It received a diamond certification in Brazil, double platinum in the United States, and gold in Australia, New Zealand and the United Kingdom.
-A music video was released on February 12, 2020, which portrayed Cabello as an actress who overcame being cast as a damsel in distress with the assistance of an up-and-coming director portrayed by DaBaby.
+"My Oh My" peaked at number 12 on the US Billboard Hot 100, and also reached the top 10 in Ireland and Israel, as well as the top 20 in Australia, Canada, Finland, and the United Kingdom.
+It received a diamond certification in Brazil, double platinum in the United States and New Zealand, and platinum in Australia and the United Kingdom.
+A music video was released on February 12, 2020, which portrays Cabello as an actress who overcame being cast as a damsel in distress with the assistance of an up-and-coming director portrayed by DaBaby.
 A remix of the song featuring American rapper Gunna was released on May 1, 2020.